Keep Your Joints Healthy Every Day

 “It used to be that arthritis patients had to wear these ugly orthopedic shoes,” says Mody.
 “Today, there’s no reason to be wearing uncomfortable, ugly or ill-fitting shoes.
 Talk to your doctor about meeting with a podiatrist.
 Life is too short to be wearing uncomfortable shoes!”

-One of the biggest problems Mody sees is patients who wait too long to see their doctor as pain is limiting their life.
+One of the biggest problems Mody sees is patients who wait too long to see their doctor for pain.
 “If you wait until you’ve lost a lot of muscle mass, or no longer have the range of motion you used to have, chances are you won’t get it back.”

 - Can I get into and out of the car with minimal difficulty?